Skip to content

 • toolChoice Control whether the model may call tools, must call a specific tool, or must not call any

-• maxToolRounds Guard against runaway tool loops
+• maxToolRounds Guard against runaway tool loops.
+Values must be finite integers between 0 and 100.

 Force a specific tool: